diffblue/cbmc/COMPILING.md

 be used for building with MSBuild.
 Note that you still need to run flex/bison using "make generated_files" before opening the project.

-# WORKING WITH CMAKE (EXPERIMENTAL)
+# WORKING WITH CMAKE

-There is an experimental build based on CMake instead of hand-written makefiles.
+There is also a build based on CMake instead of hand-written makefiles.
 It should work on a wider variety of systems than the standard makefile build, and can integrate better with IDEs and static-analysis tools.
 On Windows, the CMake build does not depend on Cygwin or MinGW, and doesn't